Get Your Advice From An Expert Advice

 Also using a slower presentation like a bait below a float is likely going to be better in the winter than using fast retrieved lures.
 Remember fish can be sluggish and less aggressive in really cold water so they may not want to chase a lure.

 If you fish lures in the winter slow them down or use lures that move slower with lots of action to entice the trout into biting.
-You can see some great winter lures for trout and steelhead on my Best Lures page.
+You can see some great winter lures for trout on my Lure Fishing For Trout page.

 When Is the Best Time Of Day To Fish For Trout In The Winter?